Home / LSA Students / Academics & Requirements / Majors & Minors / Molecular, Cellular, and Developmental Biology (MCDB) /

 Effective October 2, 2002 | Previous requirements

 The CMB Honors Program trains students to conduct independent research in the fields of cell biology, genetics, biochemistry and molecular biology.
-In addition to completing all the requirements for the CMB major, an Honors degree requires a major GPA of at least 3.4, and the completion of a significant piece of independent research that is reported in an Honors thesis and presented in a public forum.
-It is recommended that students discuss the Honors Program with a department advisor early in their undergraduate career.
+In addition to completing all the requirements for the CMB concentration, an Honors degree requires a concentration GPA of at least 3.4, and the completion of a significant piece of independent research that is reported in an Honors thesis and presented in a public forum.
+It is recommended that students discuss the Honors Program with a concentration advisor early in their undergraduate career.

-Declaring an Honors Plan in CMB.
-Students are encouraged to meet with a CMB advisor to declare their Honors major as soon as they have arranged an Honors research project with their prospective mentor.
+Declaring an Honors Concentration in CMB.
+Students are encouraged to meet with a CMB advisor to declare their Honors concentration as soon as they have arranged an Honors research project with their prospective mentor.

 The Honors Research and Thesis.
 Students conducting Honors research must register for independent research in MCDB (MCDB 300 or 400) for at least two terms.
 Students interested in Honors research in labs outside of the MCDB department must identify a co-sponsor.
 It is important for these co-sponsored students to discuss their proposed project with a CMB advisor in advance to ensure that the subject matter is appropriate for a CMB Honors thesis.